Property management workflows do not fail at the task level. They fail at the system level.

 Workflow 4: Unit Turns Without Standardized Make-Ready Workflows That Create Operations Bottlenecks

 Unit turns reveal process issues quickly.
 Without standardized workflows, teams often rely on paper checklists, local calendars, and manual updates that vary by property, portfolio, or vendor.
+Unit turns expose whether vendor coordination is controlled or reactive.
+Without lifecycle visibility, delays are inevitable.

 This inconsistency produces bottlenecks such as: